 Data accessibility and conflicts of interest

-All data and code necessary to produce the results are included in this submission and will be made public upon publication of the paper.
-We declare no conflict of interest.
+All data and code necessary to produce the results are included in this submission and are available on Figshare (Project: 81644) and GitHub (github.com/simonjbrandl) We declare no conflict of interest.

 Supplemental Material

+Table S1 | Seasonal temperature profiles derived from in situ data loggers deployed at various periods at the sample sites.
+Maximum, minimum, and mean values are daily estimates.
+Seasons were defined as: spring = March 1st to May 31st; summer = June 1st to August 31st; fall = September 1st to November 30th; winter = December 1st to February 28th.